 Hernandez is one of those residents.
-Due to to the fact that he files taxes with an ITIN user he would not receive the much needed stimulus check, money he could use after he lost income due to getting hours cut at the beginning of the pandemic.
+Since he filed a joint tax return with an undocumented spouse he will not receive the much needed stimulus check, money he could use after he lost income due to getting hours cut at the beginning of the pandemic.

 Hispanics are more likely than Americans overall to say they or someone in their household has experienced a pay cut or lost their job because of the coronavirus outbreak, according to a Pew Research Center survey.

 And the temporary, cash-based jobs that undocumented immigrants generally perform are drying up as the coronavirus ravages the economy.